google/clusterfuzz/docs/using-clusterfuzz/advanced-features/access_control.md

 ## Privileged users

-Privileged users are usually a restricted set of people that define the inner workings of the ClusterFuzz sub-system.
+Privileged users have unrestricted access to most parts of ClusterFuzz.
 These users can access all pages that a regular user can.
 However, privileged users can also:
-* Access to security bugs (Security: "YES" in report).
+* Access security bugs (Security: "YES" in report).
 * Upload new fuzzers on Fuzzers page.
 * Upload new corpora on Corpora page.
 * Create new jobs on Jobs page.